dprojects/getDimensions/Docs/README.md

 #### Group report

-* For group mode "g", You need to have exact folder tree structure in Your furniture project.
-The idea behind it is that each element need to has parent folder and also grandparent folder.
-For exaple element named "Foot L" need to be in parent folder (e.g. named "Foot").
-Also the "Foot" folder need to be in grandparent folder (e.g. named "White color").
-See example:
+* For group mode `g`, You need to have exact folder tree structure in Your furniture project.
+The idea behind this is that each element needs to have parent folder and also grandparent folder.
+For example, an element named `Foot L` needs to be in the parent folder (e.g. named `Foot`).
+Also the `Foot` folder needs to be in the grandparent folder (e.g. named `White color`).
+See the screenshot tree:

     ![ltf003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/ltf003.png)

-* Now You can generate TechDraw page "toPrint" with the macro:
+* Now You can generate TechDraw page `toPrint` with the macro:

     ![ltf004](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/ltf004.png)

 ### Edge size

-* Search "Toggle Visibility Feature" part in the "default settings" section in the macro code.
+* Search `Toggle Visibility Feature` part in the `default settings` section in the macro code.
-* Set "sTVF" variable to "edge".
+* Set `sTVF` variable to `edge`.
-* By default the feature "Summary for Edge Size Feature" calculate the whole edge and do not have to be turned on.
+* By default the feature `Summary for Edge Size Feature` calculates the whole edge and do not have to be activated.
 But in the real world the edge size that needs to be covered is very often much smaller.
 For example You can skip any parts to calculate costs better.
-To do it, just make Your project Tree for better visibility management, e.g. You can do it for Array as well:
+To do this, just organize your project tree with exact visibility.
+This also can be done for `Array` objects:

     ![sesf001](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/sesf001.png)

     ![sesf002](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/sesf002.png)

-* Turn off parts You do not want to calculate (e.g. press "space" on "Array" group):
+* Hide parts You do not wish to calculate (e.g. press the `Spacebar` key while on the `Array` group) as demonstrated in:

     ![sesf003](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/sesf003.png)

-* and run the macro (the edge size is different now):
+* Run the macro.

     ![sesf004](https://raw.githubusercontent.com/dprojects/getDimensions/master/Screenshots/sesf004.png)

+    **Note:** The edge size should be different now.

 ### Pads and Sketches